jessealama/decimal128/README.md

 #### Missing operations

 This package focuses on the bread and butter of arithmetic: addition, multiplication, subtraction, and division.
 To round things out from there (ha!), we have the absolute value function, trunction, floor/ceiling.

-## In-scope but not yet implemented

--   Exponential notation (e.g., `1.234E99`)
--   Options for operations, such as cutting off calculation after a certain number of digits

-## Potentially in-scope, but currently unimplemented

--   A variant for unnormalized Decimal128 values.
-Decimal128 values are, out-of-the-box, not normalized.